FREQUENTLY ASKED QUESTIONS

 - This depends how the weather will be during the trip.
 Please see answer above.

 - We always recommend our guests to visit a doctor or pharmasist before the trip.
-You know best if you easily get seasick or if you have motionsickness.
+You know best if you easily get seasick and are prone to motionsickness.

 Is there WiFi onboard of the vessels?